dixit-thiya/receipt_data_analysis/README.md

 Construct an email or slack message that is understandable to a product or business leader who isn’t familiar with your day to day work.
 This part of the exercise should show off how you communicate and reason about data with others.
 Commit your answers to the git repository along with the rest of your exercise.

 ### 1. What questions do you have about the data?
-A:	The different date fields captured in the receipts dataset such as dateScanned, finishDate, createDate,etc. why do we have different types of dates and how are they significant to the business?
+A:	The different date fields captured in the receipts dataset such as dateScanned, finishDate, createDate,etc. Why do we have different types of dates and how are each of them significant to the business?\
+\
+2. Why are userid repeated in the users dataset?

 ### 2. How did you discover the data quality issues?
 A: 1.
 During the exploratory data analysis stage I found out that the users data has key value pair of '_id' that stores the user id for each user.
 I found out duplicate dictiories for mulitple user ids in the user data file.
 Given that I am using the userID as the primary key for the users table.
 The userid should be unique and in the users data file.\